Point Pinos Lighthouse

-Point Pinos Lighthouse was lit on February 1, 1855, to guide ships on the Pacific Coast of California.
-It is the oldest continuously operating lighthouse on the West Coast of the United States and even the lens is original.
-Alcatraz Island Lighthouse preceded Point Pinos by eight months, but was replaced in 1909 by the expanding military prison.
-The Point Pinos Lighthouse is still an active United States Coast Guard aid to navigation.
-On-site museum exhibits and other lighthouse related functions are operated by the city of Pacific Grove, Monterey County, California.
-The lighthouse is surrounded by the Pacific Grove Municipal Golf Links.
+Point Pinos Lighthouse is an operational lighthouse located in Monterey Bay, Pacific Grove, California, United States.
+Originally lit on February 1, 1855, it remains an active United States Coast Guard aid to navigation, and is the oldest continuously operating lighthouse on the West Coast of the United States.
+Automated in 1975, Port Pinos retains its original third order Fresnel lens, but is surrounded today by the Pacific Grove Municipal Golf Links.
+On-site museum exhibits and other lighthouse related functions are operated by the city of Pacific Grove, Monterey County.

 Description

-The present light source, located 89 ft above sea level, is a 1 kilowatt bulb, which produces a 50,000 candela beam visible under favorable conditions up to 17 mi distant.
+The present light source is a 200 Watt LED bulb.
+Located 89 ft above sea level, the signal is visible under favorable conditions up to 17 mi distant.
 Formerly, the light had a rigid schedule of being lit one hour prior to sunset, and extinguished one hour after sunrise.
 With automation completed in 1975, a small battery-operated back-up strobe light was installed outside the tower, and the main light was turned on permanently.
 The present signal has a simple 4-second cycle signature of on/3-seconds, and off/1-second.
 As a further navigational aid, a Class D radio beacon operated continuously which had a range of up to 20 miles (30 km).
-A foghorn was also located below the lighthouse closer to shore which could be turned on manually by the Coast Guard personnel when lack of visibility warranted its use.
-With the advent of global positioning satellite navigation in 1993, the radio beacon and foghorn were deactivated.
+A foghorn was also located below the lighthouse closer to shore which could be turned on manually by Coast Guard personnel.
+With the advent of global positioning satellite (GPS) navigation in 1993, the radio beacon and foghorn were deactivated.